iWriteGigs

 Question #24

-A Routine messages are not important, so audience analysis is unnecessary.
+A Most routine messages do not contain much content, so little audience analysis is needed.

 C Top management is usually the audience for routine messages, so audience analysis is vital.